 Writing is not a straightforward process, and often requires multiple revisions.
 In this class you will be revising each of your out-of-class essays at least once.
 A crucial component in the revision process is peer workshopping.
 On the days assigned for workshop you must bring a rough draft that you are willing to share with your group mates.
 As writers we belong to a larger community, and so we must learn to depend on each other throughout the semester for helpful feedback and constructive criticism.
 Always respect your group members and their written work.
 On workshop days you must bring a copy of your draft for me and three other copies for your group members.
-Participation in workshops is mandatory, and will count towards the final participation grade.
+Participation in workshops is mandatory.
+If you do not attend workshop, 5% will automatically be deducted from the final grade of the paper.
+If you are sick or cannot make it to workshop because of an emergency or other circumstance, please notify me directly.